Lost-Crow23/Jenkins_CI_CD/Creating_Jenkins_Pipeline.md

 ![Unlock Jenkins Step 2 ](https://user-images.githubusercontent.com/126012715/236359670-ec3520b0-f717-4ca3-950c-98ffb3125e3d.png)

-- From our previous commands we were given a password, to access jenkin's, so we just copy and paste the password e.g `0eefc4f9f74d4896a05bef8e294504d9` and click `continue`
+- From our previous commands we were given a password, to access jenkin's, so we just copy and paste the password e.g `0eefc4f9f74d4896a05bef8e294504d9` and click `continue`.

 <h3>Step 3</h3>